Livingston, West Lothian: Sport

-The town has a local cricket club, Livingston Cricket Club; a rugby union club, Livingston Rugby Football Club; a professional football club, Livingston F.C.; and a East of Scotland League club, Livingston United.
+The town has a local cricket club, Livingston Cricket Club; a rugby union club, Livingston Rugby Football Club; a professional football club, Livingston F.C.; and an East of Scotland League club, Livingston United.

 Livingston is also home to; two competitive swimming clubs, the Livingston & District Dolphins and the Aquanauts of Livingston; Livingston Handball Club, Livingston and West Lothian Hockey Club, which has several men's and women's teams and provides junior coaching; West Lothian Wolves Basketball Club, with men and women's teams at all age groups; and two track and field athletics clubs, Livingston & District AAC and Lothian RC.

 Livingston also has a number of youth football teams with the most successful being Murieston United who have teams ranging from the ages of under 9s to under 21s.
 They have some notable former players: Scott Arfield, Chris Innes, Derek Fleming, and Gary Wales.

 Livingston FC

 Livingston F.C., known to locals as "Livi" or "The Lions", are the most notable football team in the town.
 They were formed in 1995 on the relocation of Edinburgh-based side Meadowbank Thistle.
 The stadium opened in November 1995, but the Livingston name had already been adopted some months earlier when the club was still playing at its former home Meadowbank Stadium in Edinburgh.

 Although they were playing in the Scottish Third Division in their first season in Livingston, six years later the club was promoted to the Scottish Premier League, finished third in their first season and qualifying for the UEFA Cup.
 Relegation to the Scottish First Division in 2006 came after the club entered administration in 2004 as well as other financial problems.
 In 2009 they narrowly avoided going out of business and as a result were placed back in the Third Division.

 The Lions managed to gain promotion to the Scottish Second Division the following year, and returned to the First Division after back to back league championships, on 6 August 2011.
-They currently compete in the top tier of Scottish Football (Ladbrokes Premiership).
+They currently compete in the Scottish Premier League.

 Swimming

-Livingston has several swimming pools, the main pool being a 20m public pool run by West Lothian Leisure (Xcite).
-Other public pools are also located in local schools including Deans Community High School and Inveralmond High School and the Bannatyne Health Club has a private pool for members.
+Public pools within Livingston are located in local schools including Deans Community High School and Inveralmond High School.
+The Bannatyne Health Club has a private pool for members.
+Xcite public swimming pools operated by West Lothian Leisure are located in the nearby towns of Whitburn, Bathgate, and Linlithgow.